andyhmltn/schema/README.md

 - Modern UI and markup
 - All AJAX
 - Persistent database connections
-- Support for MySQL (and eventually PostgreSQL and Mongo)
+- Support for MySQL (and soon PostgreSQL)
+- Very fast
+- Helpful information as you work, such as the storage sizes of data types

 ## Installation